256dpi/bespoke-app/README.md

 ## Get Started

-1. Download the latest version from [releases](https://github.com/256dpi/bespoke-app/releases) and install it to your Applications folder.
+Download the latest version from [releases](https://github.com/256dpi/bespoke-app/releases) and install it to your Applications folder.

-2. Update your presentation to export the deck:
+Update your presentation to export the deck:

 ```js
 window.deck = bespoke.from(...);
 ```

-3. Define a default background color:
+Define a default background color:

 ```stylus
 body
   background-color: white
 ```

-4. Rebuild the presentation.

-5. Drag the `dist/index.html` on the applications start screen.
+Rebuild the presentation and drag the generated `dist/index.html` on the applications start screen.

 If you have only one screen connected, "Toggle Presentation" will just create a second window that allows you to test your presentation.